 In general, your billable expense income consists of different expenses that can vary from project to project.
 Just be sure to send your client an explicit project proposal and state clearly all of the subsequent expenses in the agreement.
 This way, you are safe, and your clients will know exactly what they are paying for.

-How could you be sure that your billable expenses will be paid back?
+How can you be sure that your billable expenses will be paid back?

 There is one reliable way that you can secure the reimbursement of billable expenses.
 You should add them to the contract you sign with your client.
 If you both agree to the terms and conditions before the commencement of the actual project-related work, you are most probably financially secure.
 It would be beneficial if you included all the possible categories of billable expenses in the contract.
 This way, your clients will have to pay the expenses that fall under those categories.
 To be legally covered, you could ask a law advisor to further assist you with finding the right phrasing of the billable expenses section.